What is a Knowledge Base Video, and How to Create One?

 Professional-looking video content is expensive because you need equipment and software support for each production stage.
 And even if you use your phone to create these videos, you would still require lights and audio equipment, which adds to the cost.
 A specialized person with access to multiple software to record the audio and video and then sync them together is an added cost to the production.

-Most knowledge base videos require a narration that will walk the user through a specific problem and deliver a solution.
+Most knowledge base videos require a narration to walk the user through a specific problem and deliver a solution.
 Finding someone with a good speaking voice and diction and confidently using their own voice could be some of the major challenges you may face.
-Also, it is crucial to maintain uniformity and tone consistency across your videos which could be challenging as these videos are created and updated at different times by different people.
+Also, it is crucial to maintain uniformity and tone consistency across your videos, which could be challenging as these videos are created and updated at different times by different people.

 This remains the most difficult one.
 With any new feature or product update, the pain of recreating the video is painful.
 And unlike other videos, how-to videos and support videos need to be frequently updated with every feature and product update.
 Since this consumes a lot of time and effort, most companies opt out of videos and use a text-based knowledge base instead.